neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_hardhat.md

 const proxy_url = 'https://devnet.neonevm.org';
 const network_id = 245022926;
-const deployerPrivateKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; // Specify your private key here
+const deployerPrivateKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; // Specify your private key here (the corresponding wallet must have a non-zero balance of NEON tokens in order to pay for gas fees.
+Devnet NEON tokens can be obtained for free at https://neonfaucet.org/).

 module.exports = {
   solidity: "0.8.7",